indypy/todo-django/README.md

 # IndyPy Web Framework Shootout

-IndyPy will have a web framework shootout to compare several popular web frameworks.
+[IndyPy](http://www.meetup.com/python-182/) is having  a web framework shootout to compare several popular python based web frameworks.
 The goal is to see how the frameworks compare from a developer perspective.

 ## ToDo app details